JeremyDudet/inventory-agent/project_requirements_document.md

     *   Maintaining recent dialogue and key inventory details via session state.
     *   Multi-turn conversation support with dynamic context feeding to the NLP model.

+* **Authentication & Authorization:**
+  * Secure login via Supabase Auth with email/password and optional social login (Google/Facebook) for owners.
+  * Registration restricted to invite-only for staff/managers (validated via Supabase `invite_codes` table) and payment-verified owners.
+  * Custom JWT generation with role and permission payloads, validated on every protected request via middleware.
+  * Permission checks for all inventory and user management actions, with audit logging of critical operations.

 *   **Role-Based Access Control (RBAC):**